NikKowPHP/telegram-darvin/README.md

     pip install -r requirements.txt
     ```

+### 6. Test Environment Setup

+The test environment requires a virtual environment to be set up.
+The `run_tests.sh` script will automatically create the virtual environment if it doesn't exist:

+1. To run the tests, simply execute:

+    ```bash
+    bash run_tests.sh
+    ```

+2. The script will:
+    - Check if the `.venv` directory exists
+    - Create it using `setup_venv.sh` if missing
+    - Activate the virtual environment
+    - Install any missing dependencies from `requirements.txt`
+    - Run the test suite using `pytest`
+    - Generate an audit report using `allure`

+This ensures a consistent test environment across different development setups.

 ### 6. Run Database Migrations

 With the database running in Docker and your environment configured, apply the latest database schema using Alembic.